Working together on your website

 You, rather than we, are the experts in your own field: if you are starting a business we expect you to have thought through some of the implications.

-In particular, you will need to know your market and to have understood that you may be entering a field with existing players.
+In particular, you will need to know your market and to have understood that you are probably entering a field with many existing players.
 We expect you to be aware of your closest rivals, to have looked at their websites and to have given some thought to what might be your Unique Selling point (USP).

 Do consider the following: how will you bring visitors to your website?
 How will they discover you?
 How will you compete with the opposition?
 What search terms (keywords) would your customers use to find you, and what level of competition is there for these terms?
 These questions can be discussed with Applegreen (have a look at our SEO page) but you need to have done some of your own thinking.